fringedgentian/tweetstats/README.md

 # tweetstats
 Example application built as a non-blocking tweet parser using Scala's Akka Actor library

 Just run it at the sbt prompt and you will get a report of statistics every 5 seconds

+Hit Enter to end the reporting (you do have to Ctrl-C out of the sbt prompt unfortunately)

 ## Usage